Group of women volunteers organizing food donations onto tables at a food bank.. They are looking at each other, laughing.

 Everyone goes through hard times now and then.
 Life's financial curveballs can raise your stress level, so let's take a breath, step back, and consider the options.

-If you're struggling to pay your bills and meet your financial obligations due to a recent crisis, a hardship loan might help you get back on your financial feet.
+Are you having trouble paying your bills and meeting your financial responsibilities because of a recent crisis?
+If so, a hardship loan could help you recover and get back on your feet.

 What is a hardship loan?